fletchjeff/astro_sdk_workshop/README.md

 The pipeline you build in this tutorial will:

-* Extract a remote csv file into a local Postgres relational table.
+* Extract a remote csv file into a local SQLite relational table.
 * Transform that table.
 * Load the transformed table into a reporting table.